comeillfoo/bean_managers/README.md

 # bean_managers
 The third problem of web-programming discipline.
 Must have JSF framework and working PostgreSQL database via JPA with ORM.
-Also must have a set of beans that control the workflow and because beans are delicious.
+Also must have a set of beanClasses that control the workflow and because beanClasses are delicious.

 ## Вариант: 381891